babichjacob/tsp-microcontroller-application/README.md

      ```

    - Install it with the terminal command if working on the project on the Raspberry Pi (or other Linux machine)

      ```sh
      curl -sSL https://install.python-poetry.org | python3 -
      ```

+   - Then Google how to update the `PATH` environment variable:
+     - `%APPDATA%\Python\Scripts` when working on the project on your Windows computer
+     - `$HOME/.local/bin` when working on the project on the Raspberry Pi

 3. Git